|SMTD Paratransit (Access Springfield) Service Information & Rules

-|The Springfield Mass Transit District (SMTD) is happy to provide comparable Paratransit services as required by law to comply with the Americans with Disabilities Act (ADA).
+|The Springfield Mass Transit District (SMTD) is happy to provide comparable Paratransit services as required by law to comply with the Americans with Disabilities Act of 1990 (ADA).
 Access Springfield is the Paratransit division of SMTD which provides the curb to curb and door to door (as needed) services.

-|We thank you for riding with us and hope that our service will help meet your travel needs.
-The staff at SMTD and Access Springfield ask that you observe the following information to ensure safe and reliable transportation.
+|As a valued customer, we thank you for riding with us and hope that our service will meet your travel needs and exceed your expectations.
+The staff at SMTD asks that you review the following information to ensure safe and reliable transportation.

 - New Years Day